davekinkead/thesis/paper.coffee.md

 In many other systems, however, school choice is prevalent.
 In these systems, it seems like the student to school performance inference is rather dubious.
 Without controlling for selectivity, there is very little you can reliably infer about school performance from proxy measures like student performance.

+---

+> Running your own simulation is easy.
+You just need to specify the parameters and call `display(target-location, parameters)` and add a target location in HTML `id="target-location"`

+> Make sure you've got [Coffeescript](http://Coffeescript.org/), and therefore [node.js](https://nodejs.org/), installed.
+To transpile the code, you'll need [Browserify](https://www.npmjs.com/package/browserify) and [Coffeeify](https://www.npmjs.com/package/coffeeify) to run the command `browserify -t coffeeify paper.coffee.md > assets/simulation.js`.
+This will turn the paper into javascript.

+> The javascript just transpiled is now included back into the paper, which we transpile into HTML, and view in the browser.
+You can use any markdown to HTML converter you like for this such as [Pandoc](http://pandoc.org/).

+> Coincidently, the Coffeescript transpiler is written in Coffeescript itself so we are using Coffeescript to transpile Coffeescript to transpite Coffeescript into javascript which is then used by the same transpiled Coffeescript.
+How deliciously meta!

 <script type="text/javascript" src="assets/d3.min.js"></script>
 <script type="text/javascript" src="assets/simulation.js"></script>